10: data visualization

 • Appears to be a strong correlation.

-• Now let’s think again as to why it was that we previously found that higher quality diamonds were cheaper.
+• Think about why we previously found that higher quality diamonds were cheaper.

-Hypothesis: higher quality diamonds are smaller, lower quality diamonds are larger.
+Hypothesis: high quality diamonds are smaller, low quality diamonds are larger.

-• To investigate, we could use boxplot: we want to visualize variation in size for each category of quality
+• To investigate, let’s visualize variation in size for each category of quality

 diamonds_middle |>